cgreenhalgh/losing-her-voice/README.md

 ionic build
 ```

-Note: fix base href in index.html or 'ionic build'
+Note: if building and using elsewhere fix base href in index.html or 'ionic build'.
+Also probably add production flag(s).

+If seving from here, default is http://localhost:8100

 ### audience server